ValencyHQ/vanilla/CONTRIBUTING.md

 ## Step to reproduce

- - Import `check` icon
+ - List steps
- - Add to a React component/view
+ - to reproduce
- - Run the react app
+ - the bug here
- - Notice that the `check` isn't rendering correctly which seems a encoding problem

 ### Actual behavior:

- - Import `check` icon
- - Add to a React component/view
- - Run the react app
+ - List the
- - Check is displayed with correct encoding (e.g UTF-8)
+ - actual expected
+ - behaviour(s) here

 ## Any message or error